subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 I wasn’t ready.
 Everyone knew it except the one person whose opinion mattered.

 I didn’t, not really.
 I survived.
-Learned to perform well enough on tests, made a few friends, discovered marijuana and Bergman films and the liberating possibilities of a Bolex camera.
+Learned to perform well enough on tests, made a few friends, discovered marijuana and Bergman films and the liberating possibilities of a Bolex H16 camera with a three-lens turret.
 Senior year I made a forty-five-minute film called “BWATUL” — prep school slang for going into the woods to get high — about a kid mesmerized by drugs and rock music, frustrated by the impossibility of integrating into institutional life.
 Shot it in dark black-and-white, Gothic, clearly the work of someone who’d been watching “Persona” too many times.
 It won the school’s arts prize.
 My father never watched it.

 That same year, my father drove me to West Point for an interview.
 I sat in the passenger seat of the Oldsmobile Delta 88, watching the Hudson Valley scroll past, saying nothing.
 West Point was his fantasy — the son as officer, serving with honor, embodying the martial tradition he romanticized from the safety of his study where he listened to German marching music and moved toy soldiers across maps.
 I had about as much interest in a military career as I had in dental surgery, but he hadn’t asked.
 He rarely asked.